ybezginova2016/ybezginova2016/README.md

-# Data Analytics | Data Science | Product Analytics
+# Data Analytics | Data Science | Machine Learning (Computer Vision, CNN)

 ### Hello everyone!
 My name is Yulia Bezginova.
 Welcome to my GitHub.

-Product / Data Analyst with 5+ years of experience in e-commerce, retail, fintech, and online platforms, translating complex user behavior and product data into actionable insights that drive conversion, retention, and revenue growth.
-Strong background in SQL, Python analytics, mathematical statistics, and A/B testing, with hands-on experience building KPI dashboards, designing experiments, and validating product hypotheses.
-Experienced in cross-functional collaboration with product, engineering, and business teams, combining analytical rigor with strong stakeholder communication in fast-paced, performance-driven environments.
+Machine Learning / Data Scientist with a focus on Computer Vision and Deep Learning (CNN), working with end-to-end ML pipelines: from data preprocessing and feature engineering to model training, evaluation, and optimization.
+Strong background in Python, SQL, and mathematical statistics, with hands-on experience building and validating machine learning models, analyzing model performance, and designing experiments.

+Experienced in working with structured and semi-structured data, applying statistical thinking and data-driven approaches to solve real-world problems.
+Combine analytical rigor with practical ML implementation, focusing on model reliability, interpretability, and performance improvement.

 🔗 LinkedIn: https://www.linkedin.com/in/yuliabezginova/
 📩 Email: ybezginova.rs@gmail.com